openx/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 implementation('com.openx:apollo-mopub-adapters:x.x.x')
 ```

-Or you can [download](https://storage.cloud.google.com/ox-cdn-prod-mobile/sdks/apollo/release/android/sdk/1.0.0/OpenX_Apollo_Android_MoPub_Adapters_1.0.0.zip) it manually and add it as any other regular library.
+Or you can [download](https://storage.cloud.google.com/ox-cdn-prod-mobile/sdks/apollo/release/android/sdk/1.0.0/OpenX_Apollo_Android_MoPub_Adapters_1.0.0.zip) it manually and add as any other regular library.

 ### Banner API